-Projects: Our group creates websites, Facebook pages, Name drop: I'll skip the name-dropping, but I will say that blogs, and other digital extensions of NBC prime-time and telling terrible jokes to captive stars while we're waiting out late-night shows.
-I work on everything from The Office to technical delays is always fun.
-Saturday Night Live to The Voice, plus new shows as they Best thing about the entertainment biz: You literally work in get greenlighted.
-I also work on special programs and proja dream factory.
-If someone can imagine it, it can be done, ects, like NBC's Green is Universal campaign.
-I am happy to report there are times when I actually get paid to watch TV. as long as there's money.
+Projects: Our group creates websites, Facebook pages, blogs, and other digital extensions of NBC prime-time and late-night shows.
+I work on everything from The Office to Saturday Night Live to The Voice, plus new shows as they get greenlighted.
+I also work on special programs and projects, like NBC's Green is Universal campaign.
+I am happy to report there are times when I actually get paid to watch TV.

-Before jumping feet first into digital, I produced television Worst thing: It's tough being away from my native Bay Area. for about 20 years.
-It's hard to pick out the most interesting There are so many things I miss, including San Francisco, project, but the eco-travel series I produced, Earth Journeys redwoods, Tahoe, fog, the Giants, and sourdough bread. with Christopher Reeve, for the Travel Channel was certainly And entertainment can be a pretty fickle mistress.
-Even enjoyable, as were several programs I helped create and if you find some success, the business continues to go produce for TechTV, the technology-focused cable TV netthrough incredible changes, so it's like jumping into a new work that was headquartered in San Francisco's South of career every few years.
-Market district.
+Before jumping feet first into digital, I produced television for about 20 years.
+It's hard to pick out the most interesting project, but the eco-travel series I produced, Earth Journeys with Christopher Reeve, for the Travel Channel was certainly enjoyable, as were several programs I helped create and produce for TechTV, the technology-focused cable TV network that was headquartered in San Francisco's South of Market district.
 It was an amazing group of people working in a homegrown company that was years ahead of its time.

-Favorite advice: Never stop learning.
-Do your best work ground and understanding.
+CNR influence: CNR's cross-disciplinary approach really prepared me to handle a wide variety of assignments.
+It may sound odd, but a curriculum that covered everything from ecosystemology to quantitative reasoning to public policy enabled me to talk to almost anyone in any situation and find common ground and understanding.
 I'm inherently a generalist and CNR fit my educational needs perfectly.
 It also didn't hurt that I worked a lot of oddball jobs in college, like fighting forest fires, fixing houses, and selling door to door.

-CNR influence: CNR's cross-disciplinary approach really prepared me to handle a wide variety of assignments.
-It may sound odd, but a curriculum that covered everything from ecosystemology to quantitative reasoning to public policy enabled me to talk to almost anyone in any situation and find common